SeverinBuchser/SimpleGitShell/README.md

 ### 3. SSH
 #### 1. User

+- **List SSH Keys**: List all SSH keys on the Git server.
-- **Add SSH Key**: Add an SSH key for a user to allow secure access.
+- **Add SSH Key**: Add an SSH key to the servers authorized keys list.
-- **Remove SSH Key**: Remove an SSH key from a user's authorized keys list.
+- **Remove SSH Key**: Remove an SSH key from the servers authorized keys list.

 ## Installation